mindspore-lab/mindone/examples/stable_diffusion_v2/T2I-Adapter.md

 **Notes**:

+- Currently, all T2I-Adapters are trained on 512x512 resolution images.
 - As mentioned in the [Introduction](#Introduction), T2I-Adapters generalize well and thus can be used with custom models (as long as they are fine-tuned from the same model), e.g., use T2I-Adapters trained on SD 1.4 with SD 1.5 or Anything anime model.<br>